 The SoBo Crew

 Cyndal Ellis is Co-Director of SoBo Studio and Al Amal Belly Dance Company.
-She teaches Fusion Belly Dance, Modern Dance, and Dunham Technique at SoBo and at area schools.
-Cyndal is currently a candidate for certification through the Institute for Dunham Technique Certification.
+She teaches Fusion Belly Dance, Modern Dance, and Dunham Technique at SoBo and at schools throughout southern VT.
+In 2017, Cyndal received a Certification through the Institute for Dunham Technique Teacher Certification.
+She holds a B.A. in anthropology and dance from Smith College.
 She has over 20 years of dance experience.
 She has taught at Jacob’s Pillow, Smith College, Landmark College, and grade schools throughout New England.
 She was a member of The Sovereign Collective with which she performed and taught nationally.
 She was also one of the co-directors of Firekeeper Productions and toured the mulit-media production “The Mabel Story” throughout New England.
 Cyndal loves to share the joy of dance with people of all ages and abilities. *photo by Kiqe Bosch

 Katie Tordonato was born in Rutland, VT and began her dance training at Miss Lorraine’s School of Dance at the young age of five.
 A few years later, she began taking classes at Centre Dance until she graduated from high school.
 Here, she studied jazz, tap, ballet, contemporary and hip hop.
 In 2011, she was accepted to Keene State College in New Hampshire where she majored in Theatre and Dance with a specialization in Choreography and Performance under the guidance of Marcia Murdock.
 Her four years here primarily revolved around modern.
 She took a dance internship class for two semesters where she taught educational dance as an afterschool program for students from kindergarten to fourth grade.
 Katie is excited to share the joy, creativity and confidence that dance has brought her with others.